 First, we'll need to create a Custom Field to verify that the Conflict Check has been performed:

-- Find ‘Custom Fields’ in the left-hand column:
+- Find ‘Custom Fields’ in the first column:

 - Click ‘Add’ at the top-right corner of the page, in the Matter Custom Fields > Individual Custom Fields section:

 - In the 'Name' field type in 'Conflict Check Performed.'
 Select 'Checkbox' for the Type, and check the boxes to make this field Default and Required.
 With these options selected, you will not be able to save a Matter, without first checking this box.